-An approach in system engineering that takes privacy into account throughout the whole engineering process.
+A system engineering approach that takes privacy into account through the whole development process.

 A container that holds information about how you want Amazon Route 53 to respond to DNS queries for a domain and its subdomains within one or more VPCs.
 For more information, see Working with private hosted zones in the Route 53 documentation.